-VEOHRC may conduct an investigation as it sees fit but is bound by the principles of procedural fairness (s 129).
+The VEOHRC may conduct an investigation as it sees fit but is bound by the principles natural justice (s 129).

-VEOHRC may request that a party to an investigation provide relevant information (including documents) to VEOHRC (s 130).
-Where relevant information is not provided upon request, VEOHRC can apply to VCAT to compel the information to be produced (s 131).
-VEOHRC may also make an application to VCAT to compel the attendance of witnesses at VEOHRC (s 134).
+The VEOHRC may request that a party to an investigation provide relevant information (including documents) to the VEOHRC (s 130).
+Where relevant information is not provided upon request, the VEOHRC can apply to VCAT to compel the information to be produced (s 131).
+The VEOHRC may also make an application to VCAT to compel the attendance of witnesses at VEOHRC (s 134).

-Following an investigation, VEOHRC may take any action that it sees fit, including:
+Following an investigation, the VEOHRC may take any action that it sees fit, including: